mpguerra/user-goals-oauth-api-gateway/README.md

 end
 ```

-And change the connection string to match, e.g
+We also need to change the connection string to match the changes made to the method, e.g

 ```lua
     local redis = require 'resty.redis'